1 of 6

 Cavalcada dels Tres Tombs, Barcelona, Jan 13, 2019.
 Photo courtesy of the Ajuntament de Barcelona (CC BY-ND 2.0).

 The middle of January is a time for taking stock and healing those self-inflicted festive excesses, right?
 Perhaps.
 But just so you know, if you plan to do all of your resting up at home, you’ll be missing out.
-Representing the opening of the city’s festival season, Festa Major de Sant Antoni runs January 17-26, 2025 and its numerous free cultural events and gatherings make it a great time to visit the area.
+Representing the opening of the city’s festival season, Festa Major de Sant Antoni runs January 16-25, 2026 and its numerous free cultural events and gatherings make it a great time to visit the area.

 What’s It All About?

-Barcelona’s local cultural festivals, like those in many towns and cities with rich Catholic traditions, are often dedicated to a virgin or a saint.
+Barcelona’s local cultural festivals, like those in many towns and cities with rich Catholic traditions, are often dedicated to a saint.
 These celebrations are known as festes patronals (patron saint festivals).
-Since Sant Antoni draws its name from the long-vanished Church of Saint Anthony (which once stood in the adjoining neighborhood of El Raval), its festa major is celebrated annually in conjunction with the feast day of Saint Anthony the Abbot (January 17).
-As Saint Anthony, or “Anthony the Great,” is “co-patron” saint of animals (sharing the title with St. Francis of Assisi), the festival attracts a good amount of pet-loving enthusiasts who bring along their furry friends to be blessed.
+Since Sant Antoni draws its name from the long-vanished Church of Saint Anthony (which once stood in the adjoining neighborhood of El Raval), its festa major is celebrated annually in conjunction with the feast day of Saint Anthony the Abbot (January 17th).
+As Saint Anthony, or “Anthony the Great,” is a "co-patron” saint of animals (sharing the title with St. Francis of Assisi), the festival attracts a good amount of pet-loving enthusiasts who bring along their furry friends to be blessed.

 Where Do I Start?

-In case you aren’t familiar with the area, Sant Antoni is the hip, brunch-biting and serenely chill neighborhood that surrounds Antoni Rovira i Trias' majestic Mercat de Sant Antoni, built in 1882.
+In case you aren’t familiar with the area, Sant Antoni is the hip, brunch-biting and serenely chill neighborhood in the Eixample district that surrounds Antoni Rovira i Trias' majestic Mercat de Sant Antoni, built in 1882.
 There are numerous fringe events happening throughout its many nearby bars, schools and civic centers, so my suggestion would be to start your exploration outwardly from the market and venture along the popular thoroughfares of Carrer del Parlament, Carrer de Tamarit and Ronda de Sant Antoni.
 The festival is packed with concerts, DJ sessions, exhibits, foodie events, theater performances, children's activities, cooking workshops, beer and wine fairs, an artisan market, traditional dance performances, correfocs, bonfires and so much more.
 You can get the full schedule of events at fmsantantoni.com.

 1 of 4